Civita-Project/digital-native-institutions/theory/failure_case_canon.md

 > **What recurring failure patterns emerge when institutional facts are digitized without correct separation of ontology, execution, and governance?**

+The Failure Case Canon validates boundary failures of Computable Institutions (CI) by comparing systems that claim computability but violate DNI or SFEU constraints.

 This file operates at **Substrate-1** and is invalid if it contradicts:

 * `ontology.md`